laxier/NewChineseDjango/README.md

 - **Interactive Flashcards**: Flashcards provide exercises to test pinyin, character recognition, and word meanings.
 - **Character Stroke Order Modal**: Clicking on a character opens a modal window showing the stroke order, helping users learn proper writing techniques.
 - **Word Detail Pages**: Each word has a dedicated page, offering example sentences and translations for deeper understanding.
+- **Interactive Mind Maps**: Visualize connections between words using mind maps, with each HSK level represented by a unique color.
+From the mind map, users can:
+  - Add words to their favorites.
+  - View word translations.
+  - Access a list of example sentences, which mirrors the information available on the word's dictionary page.

 ## Usage

-1. **User Registration**: Go to the registration page to create a new account.
+1. **User Registration**: Create an account on the registration page.
-2. **Authentication**: Log in to access and manage your personalized word decks.
+2. **Authentication**: Log in to manage personalized word decks and track progress.
-3. **Deck Creation**: Create your first word deck and start adding words to organize your learning materials.
+3. **Deck Creation**: Create custom decks to organize words and phrases for study.
-4. **Review Words**: Use interactive flashcards to review and test your knowledge on the words in your deck.
+4. **Review Words**: Use interactive flashcards for reviewing and testing your knowledge of words in the deck.
-5. **Filter by HSK Level**: Filter words to study based on your current HSK level for targeted learning.
+5. **Filter by HSK Level**: Study words filtered by HSK level to target your learning.
-6. **Track Your Progress**: Monitor your learning progress and review which words need more attention based on your progress.
+6. **Track Progress**: Monitor which words you’ve mastered and identify those that need more revision.
-7. **Stroke Order Learning**: Click on a character in the word list or word detail page to see a modal showing the stroke order for writing the character correctly.
+7. **Stroke Order Learning**: View stroke order animations for characters by clicking on them in the word list or detail page.
-8. **Explore Word Pages**: Each word has a detailed page with example sentences, translations, and context to help you understand it fully.
+8. **Mind Maps**: Explore word connections visually via mind maps, color-coded by HSK level, and access options to add words to favorites, view translations, or see sentence examples.

 ## Technologies